-If the product label has shortening or partial hydrogenated oil as listed as ingredients, you can assume it contains trans fat.
+If the product label has shortening or partially hydrogenated oil as listed as ingredients, you can assume it contains trans fat.
 The higher up this ingredient is in the list, more is the trans fat.

 How To Find Out How Much Trans Fat Is In A Product

 Make a sum total of all the different amounts of fat like saturated, monounsaturated, polyunsaturated provided in the list on the product label.
 Then read the total fat content.
-The difference between the two is is mostly trans fat which is all the more correct if partially hydrogenated oil is listed in the top few ingredients.
+The difference between the two is mostly trans fat which is all the more correct if partially hydrogenated oil is listed in the top few ingredients.